 Delight-wise, Vuyo’s massively keen on expanding his skills, so a training programme is a must.
 He’s a snappy dresser who looks after himself, so a clothing voucher scheme and subsidized gym membership are right up his alley.

 Now would you look at that!
-You’ve got yourself a persona.
+You’ve got yourself a call center agent persona.
 And it wasn’t too hard, was it?